chrisliang12/network-automation/README.md

 # Network Automation Project
 ## Network Topology
-- In this project, I use the following topology in GNS3
+- In this project, the following topology is used in GNS3

 <div align="center">
 <img src="./img/topology.jpg" width="600" align=center>